DustinHall/dustinhall.github.io/reading-notes/text-editor.md

 * Sublime Text
   - While Sublime Text does have all of the features you want in a text editor and can handle any level of coding, it is a premium software that you have to pay for.
 However, they do have a free version you just wont get everything with it.

+### Integrated Development Environment

+IDE's are more of an all in one software package.
+They will allow you to write text while also being a file manager, a compiler, and a debugger.